 The Motor module converts electrical energy into motion.
 Its propeller rotates at a safe speed.
 The direction and speed of the rotation depends upon the polarity of the connection to the battery module.
-A Motor is Motor commonly found in a fan or a washing machine.
+A motor is Motor commonly found in a fan or a washing machine.
 This low inertia motor is ideal for Solar Projects as it has a very low starting current.
-The module can be connected directly to the battery or operated with any switching module in this kit.
+The module can be connected directly to the battery or operated with any switching module.
 Alternatively use in conjunction with the Variable Module to create a speed control.
 Try connecting the red & black leads the other way around.
 What has happened to the rotation of the propeller?
-Ratings are 1.5V -6VDC max, 1540 RPM @ 2V -.
+Ratings are 1.5V -12VDC max, 1540 RPM @ 2V.

-Switch open

-The Switch module enables you to 'Open or Close' a circuit.
+Switch open The Switch module enables you to 'Open or Close' a circuit.
 This type of switch is commonly used as a household light switch or kettle.
 It has a sturdy 'On' or 'Off' toggle action with its down position as it's 'On' or closed state and 'UP' position as it's 'OFF' or open state.

-The Push Switch module enables you to momentarily 'Open or Close' a circuit with the push of a button.
+Push Switch The Push Switch module enables you to momentarily 'Open or Close' a circuit with the push of a button.
 When pressed the Push Switch Module 'Closes' the circuit and when not pressed 'Opens' the circuit.
 This type of switch is commonly used in household doorbells, car horns and game controllers etc.

 The Magnetic Switch module is also known as a Reed Switch.
 This has a pair of contacts which operate when a magnet is passed over them.
 The contacts close as the magnet is present and open once the magnet is moved away.
 This type of switch can be found in many security alarm systems as it needs no physical contact to operate.
 The Magnetic Switch Module can be used in various circuit applications.
-A suitable magnet is supplied when purchased with a kit.

-Two Pole Switch

 Tip: Look closely inside the glass tube can you see the contacts inside?

-The Two Pole Switch module, also known as a changeover switch, is a special type of two way switch.
+Two Pole Switch The Two Way Switch module, also known as a changeover switch is a special type of two way switch.
 Depending on it's up or down position it allows current to pass either one way or the other.
 It is commonly used in household wiring where one switch can control two separate parts of a lighting circuit but has many useful applications.

-Resistor modules limit or restrict the amount of current flow in a circuit.
-Various fixed resistors are included in this range and are available in the popular values of 10ohm, 22ohm, 47ohm and 100ohm.
+Resistor module.
+Resistors limit or restrict the amount of current flow in a circuit.
+Various fixed resistors are included in this range and are available in popular values.
 Each resistor has a specific value and rating which can be found on the back of each module.
 They can be used for example as a protection component restricting the amount of current to an L.E.D or limiting the amount of current in a Motor circuit.
 Values are various.
-Ratings are 5% 3W Wire wound.
+Ratings are 5% 3W Metal Oxide.

 Variable Resistor The Variable Resistor module also called a Potentiometer allows varying levels of electric current to flow through it depending on the position of the control knob.
 This module can be used as either a speed control for the Motor Module or as a dimmer switch for the Bulb Module.
 For best results use at least two Battery Cells (3 Volts).
-Its rating is 100R 5W.
+Values and ratings can be found on the rear of each module.